 It doesn’t matter how experienced you are, or how good you are with computers and laptops – a random issue can catch us all by surprise.
 We want to help you to solve sudden laptop shutdowns by checking the basics.

-The issue with cooling and laptops is that there is area within the laptop, which makes airflow a problem.
+The issue with cooling and notebooks is that there is an area within the device, which makes airflow a problem.

-Most laptop components are very close to one another to save space, which is not always great for system thermals.
-Our top 5 tips should help you to narrow down the issue, and hopefully fix it yourself.
+Most electronic components are very close to one another to save space, which is not always great for system thermals.
+Our top 5 tips should help you to narrow down the issue, and hopefully, fix it yourself.

 IMPORTANT: CHECK YOUR SYSTEM’S WARRANTY AND CHECK IF YOU ARE ELIGIBLE FOR A FREE REPLACEMENT OR REPAIR BEFORE ATTEMPTING ANY REPAIRS

 There is probably no worse feeling than when your notebook powers off unexpectedly.
 Sometimes this is just an inconvenience that happens rarely, or maybe even only once.
 Other times it can be catastrophic as you can lose the progress of the work that you were busy with.

 If the issue starts becoming a regular occurrence then you need to start troubleshooting as soon as you can.
 We have put together a quick guide to help you figure out what is causing your sudden laptop shutdowns, and how you can try to repair it for yourself.
 Let’s get started!

 The first thing to do in the event of a sudden laptop shutdown is to check your cooling system.
 If your laptop was running for a prolonged amount of time, it is possible that you have issues with your cooling fans or ventilating unit.